Zhong-Lab-UCSD/MapSilverSeqDataWithExceRpt/README.md

 This pipeline consists of three modules:
 1. a **preprocessing** module where a python script is applied to perform reads deduplication on fastq files
 2. an **alignment** module where the *exceRpt* software (Rozowsky et al., 2019) is applied to map the reads to different RNA features
 3. a **report** module where another python script is applied to parse the alignment results from exceRpt to generate a table of mapping statistics and a table of gene counts.
-The script is enabled to combine results from multiple silver-seq datasets together into one mapping statisitcs table and one gene counts table if they are all held under the same directory.
+The script is enabled to report results from one or multiple silver-seq datasets in the form of one mapping statisitcs table and one gene counts table.
 ## Software Requirements
 - Python 3.4 or later
 - [exceRpt](http://github.gersteinlab.org/exceRpt/)